 More expensive woods, like redwood and cedar, are more durable than pressure-treated wood and offer more longevity.
 Composite wood lacks the natural beauty of real wood but is less expensive and won’t warp or crack.
 Aluminum decking is the most resilient material available but is also the priciest.

 Be practical in making your deck replacement decisions.
-Having a deck that is aesthetically appealing is nice, but your priority as homeowner should always be making your deck as safe for use as possible.
+Having a deck that is aesthetically appealing is nice, but your priority as a homeowner should always be making your deck as safe for use as possible.